benchenas/BenchENAS/BenchENAS_python_package/algs/cnn_ga/README.md

 # CNN-GA

-This is the code for the paper of *Automatically Designing CNN Architectures Using the Genetic Algorithm for Image Classification*.
+This is the code for the paper of [Automatically Designing CNN Architectures Using the Genetic Algorithm for Image Classification](https://arxiv.org/abs/1808.03818).

 ## Dependencies